 By Monica L. Rausch Associate Editor

-If you have topics on information technology that you think should be addressed in this column, contact Monica Rausch at (920) 563-1648 or e-mail to [email protected]
+If you have information technology issues you would like addressed in this column, call Monica Rausch at (920) 563-1648 or e-mail to [email protected]